File structure:

 2.2 Extracts from letters of reference

-"The quality of this work, witnessed by the recompenses and the wide-ranging support it has received, very much impressed me.
+"The quality of this work, recognized by awards and wide-ranging support it has received, very much impressed me.
 National defence personnel in all sectors have been waiting impatiently for this new edition, which will remain the work of reference in this field.
 I wish personally, therefore, to congratulate you for the work accomplished, and would encourage you, despite the magnitude of the task, to continue to develop this remarkable tool".

 General Kelche, former Chief of Staff of the French Armed Forces